Strategies to Improve 5th Grade Reading Comprehension

 Never be too quick to discard or store away books that your 5th grader enjoys reading.
 Though they might have outgrown them, keep them around so that they can visit them frequently.
-This will significantly help them develop reading comprehension skill since learning is a gradual and systematic process.
+It will significantly help them develop reading comprehension skills since learning is a gradual and systematic process.

 Encourage Them to Visit the Library

 Libraries are the repositories of knowledge.
 Therefore, encourage your 5th grader to sign up for one, and if they are not interested, stress on the importance.
 You can even visit the library together and choose appropriate read materials.
 Set a target of the books or storybooks that they should read within a year, and don’t forget to reward them if they reach and exceed the target.

 Encourage Reading a Wide Range of Materials in Different Formats

 Though it is important to let children read the books that they love, encourage them to read other books in a variety of formats.
 It can include materials such as magazines, comics, textbooks, eBooks, and animated textbooks.
 If you don’t know their reading level, consult the teacher so that you can be in a better position to suggest the right materials.
 If that’s not practical, talk to the librarian, and you can rest assured that are lots of materials out there that can help your child become a pro reader.

 Read Aloud Together

 Yes!
 If your 5th grader still enjoys you reading books aloud for them, keep doing it.
 At this stage, reading aloud should be more of a collaborative activity, unlike when they were younger, and you just read for them with no input from their end.
 Take turns reading chapters or paragraphs, but be sure to let them do most of the part.
 The thing is, studies indicate that reading aloud continues to build and develop reading comprehension skills and vocabulary even for older children.
 And this should not be limited to just your reading.
 Look for audiobooks that you can listen together when at home or cruising the highway with your child.